Carduus nutans: Medicinal

 Herbal decoctions have historically included Carduus nutans.
 Turkish folk medicine has used parts of the flowering branches to treat prostate disease.
 It has also been documented that it has been used for treatment of liver disease, malaria, constipation, and kidney stones.

 Ecology

 Climate and habitat play a large role in phenology of Carduus nutans.
 Classified as a biennial, it can also act as a summer or winter annual, as well as a perennial, depending on varying environmental conditions.

 Invasive species

-C. nutans is an invasive species in various regions around the world, including in disturbed and agricultural settings, pastures, rangelands, along roadsides, and in natural habitats.
+Carduus nutans is an invasive species in various regions around the world, including in disturbed and agricultural settings, pastures, rangelands, along roadsides, and in natural habitats.
 The first report of C. nutans in the United States was in Pennsylvania in 1852.
 It is declared a noxious weed in many U.S. states, Canadian provinces, South Africa, New Zealand, and Australia.
 The plant is especially fertile, producing up to 20,000 seeds per plant, that allows it to take root quickly and replace natural vegetation.
 Pastures and rangelands suffer from decreased productivity and the sharp spines of the plant make an unsuitable grazing area for livestock.